redwoodjs/redwood/docs/docs/graphql.md

 ##### Example

-Aliases allows you to rename the data that is returned in a query’s results.
+Aliases allow you to rename the data that is returned in a query’s results.
 They manipulate the structure of the query result that is fetched from your service, displaying it according to your web component's needs.

 This contrived example uses 11 alias to rename a Post's id and title to various permutations of post, article, and blog to return a different shape in the query result as `articles`: